stroblhofwarte/StroblCap/README.md

 100-200.
 The payload contains only one single byte.

 For a complete setup a MQTT broker is required in the network setup of the telescope.
 For Win10 the mosquitto broker is a good decision.
-Please do not forgett to open the firewall for the mosquitto process:
+Please do not forget to open the firewall for the mosquitto process:

 ```